btcpayserver/btcpayserver-doc/docs/FAQ/LightningNetwork.md

 ### I previously installed BTCPayServer without lightning, can I enable it?

-BTCPay Server will allow you to setup your Lightning at any moment, after creating your first store.
+BTCPay Server will allow you to set up your Lightning at any moment after creating your first store.
 We currently support three implementations of the Lightning Network.

 * [LND](https://github.com/lightningnetwork/lnd)